gustavofpereira/cookbook/pork-ribs.md

 - 3 tablespoons apple cider vinegar
 - 2 tablespoons butter
 - 2 tablespoons barbecue sauce
-- 1/2 tablespoon of RUB used to season the ribs <br/>
+- 1/2 tablespoon of RUB used to season the ribs <br />

 ### :construction: Method